- Can I camp in Frontenac Park?

 Youth Groups wishing to visit Frontenac Park for Day Use or Camping are requested to contact the park (613) 376-3489 for further information as certain conditions apply.
 Eligible youth groups fees are $7.00 per vehicle for day use.
 For camping, the fees will be $5.93 per person per night for 18 years an over and $2.54 per person per night for 6-17 years old.

-The sites at Frontenac are available for reservation beginning Monday, May 2nd through to Oct 30th.
+The sites at Frontenac are available for reservation from the beginning of May through the end of October.
 Read the Park Information Guide page 7 for reservation details.
 Note: As a backcountry park, reservations can be made at Frontenac over the phone (1-888-668-7275) but starting in 2013 you can also reserve on-line.

 Permits are required for all park use, year-round.
 From late October through to early May, reservations cannot be made and Frontenac operates on a first come, first served basis.
 When the Park Office is closed, there is a Self-Serve Registration System for Day Use and Interior Camping.
 The Self-Serve Fee Station is located in a pod connected to the Park Office by an extension of its roof.
 (It is on the right as you walk the path toward the Park Office).
 You will need exact cash.
 Please read the instructions posted on the Self-Serve Fee Station wall carefully.